ACE SF F-Series Singles Image Library

 F-210 (back cover)

 PETER GEORGE (1924-1966) spent most of his career in the Royal Air Force.
 He wrote two novels.
 "Two Hours to Doom" (c.
 1958, UK) was later titled "Red Alert" for the U.S. market and carries his pseudonym Peter Bryant.
-RED ALERT (1958; ACE single F-210 with a copyright of 1963) is the basis of the 1963 film DR. STRANGELOVE, Or How I Stopped Worrying and Started to Love the Bomb, directed by Stanley Kubrick.
+RED ALERT (1958) is the basis of the 1963 film DR. STRANGELOVE, Or How I Stopped Worrying and Started to Love the Bomb, directed by Stanley Kubrick.
 His "Commander -1" (c.
 1965, UK) is a further treatment of nuclear warfare.
 He committed suicide in 1966.
+Note how the cover art has changed from D-350 (and D-551) and the tie-in to the movie.

 I have also acquired another copy of F-210 with a different cover blurb (gives same publication information).

-F-211 OTIS ADELBERT KLINE Planet of Peril (cover by Roy Krenkel; 1963; listed as "complete and unabridged")
+F-211 OTIS ADELBERT KLINE Planet of Peril (cover by Roy Krenkel Jr.;1963; listed as "Complete & Unabridged")

-F-212 EDGAR RICE BURROUGHS Tarzan and the Lion Man (cover and title page illustration by Frank Frazetta; 1963)
+F-212 EDGAR RICE BURROUGHS Tarzan and the Lion Man (cover and title page illustration by Frank Frazetta; 1963; 1st ACE printing)

 F-213 (back cover)

-F-216 ISAAC ASIMOV The Man Who Upset the Universe (original title: Foundation and Empire; cover by Robert Schulz; 1963; listed as "complete and unabridged")
+F-216 ISAAC ASIMOV The Man Who Upset the Universe (original title: Foundation and Empire; cover by Robert Schulz; c.1955; 1963; 2nd ACE printing; listed as "Complete & Unabridged")

 F-217 ANTHONY BOUCHER (aka WILLIAM A. P. WHITE; ed.)
 The Best From Fantasy and Science Fiction, Eighth Series (1963; PBO)

-F-220 EDGAR RICE BURROUGHS The People That Time Forgot (cover by Roy Krenkle; 1963)
+F-220 EDGAR RICE BURROUGHS The People That Time Forgot (cover by Roy Krenkel, Jr.; 1963; 1st ACE printing)

 F-220 (back cover)